Returning to work – key considerations for employers

 Nuptial agreements

 A pre-nuptial or post-nuptial agreement offers the best degree of protection for UK property on divorce.
-Parties are able to define marital property (which is to be shared) and separate property (to be ringfenced) on divorce and can also set out levels of spousal and child maintenance payable on separation.
-Whilst prenups are not automatically enforceable in England and Wales, provided the agreement meets the parties’ respective needs, and those of any children, its terms will generally be upheld.
+Parties are able to define marital property (which is to be shared) and separate property (to be ringfenced) on divorce and can also seek to prescribe levels of maintenance payable on separation.
+Whilst pre-nups are not automatically enforceable in England and Wales, provided the agreement meets the parties’ respective needs, and those of any children, its terms should generally be upheld.

 There are many reasons why people have a nuptial agreement, including;

-• there are assets which have been in one of the couple’s families for generations that they would like to protect on divorce, in order that future generations can benefit; and
+(ii) there are assets which have been in one of the couple’s families for generations that they would like to protect on divorce, in order that future generations can benefit and

-Pre-nups and post-nups will be familiar territory to many US connected clients, but there are some additional considerations and differences that they will need to be aware of on moving from the US to the UK.
-English nuptial agreements are not automatically enforceable like pre-nups in the US, but are instead guided by case law.
-This case law states that the starting point is that nuptial agreements will be upheld, but they must meet certain conditions including;
+Pre-nups and post-nups will be familiar territory to many US-connected clients, but there are some additional considerations and differences that they will need to be aware of on moving from the US to the UK.
+English nuptial agreements are not automatically enforceable like pre-nups in the US, but are instead afforded differing weight depending on a number of factors.
+Case law states that the starting point is that nuptial agreements should be upheld so long as they must meet certain conditions including;

-• agreement is fair.
-This element of fairness is the second differentiator between UK and US pre-nups; if a US pre-nup is in place, it must satisfy the principles of fairness to be upheld in England.
+(iv) agreement is fair.
+This element of fairness is the second main differentiator between UK and US pre-nups; if a US pre-nup is in place, it must satisfy the principles of fairness to be upheld in England.

 It would be wise for any clients that are moving from the US to the UK to have their arrangements reviewed by a specialist English family lawyer and revised or supplemented, if necessary, to provide more robust protection against claims on divorce.
 Alternatively, if a nuptial agreement is not in place, a move to the UK or an investment in UK property may provide the impetus to negotiate a post-nup.